SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 So basically they _widened_ the categories of people to get boosters beyond what the ACIP recommended.

-I don't quite know how to feel about this.
+I don't quite know how to feel about this:
 - On the one hand, I think the risk of boosters is very low and the benefit is medium if you look across the whole population, so that's probably overall favorable.
 - On the other hand, I don't like the agencies overruling their outside expert advisory